 I used to make phone calls to Eva, who was married, and tell her my woes.
 I would tell her how Mom and Dad were always fighting and bickering.
 Next she invited me to live with her and her family, three-hours away in Leeford.
 Later that year I would come back to visit and by then, Mom had gotten an apartment, a 1.5-bedroom apartment above the Knights of Columbus Hall up by my old elementary school.

 Living with Peter and Eva, I realized that every family has their problems and pressures.
 Sometimes I would wake up at night and hear them arguing with each other about money.
 Taking in a teen isn’t without cost.
 I knew that I needed to chip in.
 I picked up many babysitting gigs and even braided the hair of a few ladies on the street.
 French braids were at the height of fashion and I could braid.
-My red-headed friend who had moved away had taught me.
+Layla, my red-headed friend who had moved away had taught me.
 I would charge $10 – $20 for a braid and that was a lot at that time.
 The ladies would gladly pay me because their long hair would be up and out of their way for days in a good braid and, they could go out on the town with hubby and be in style.
 When I had a free night, especially on a weekend, I would call some parents and let them know I was free.
 Nine times out of ten they would call back and hire me to babysit for the night.
 I don’t remember buying groceries or anything for the house with my money, but, at least I didn’t need to ask for any spending money either.
 I also paid for my driving school with that money.
 I was very eager to learn how to drive and I firmly believed in learning correctly.
 Interesting since I later became a Transportation Officer in the Army and then a Driving School owner.

 Eva took me down to enroll in the Catholic High School for grade ten.
 I would take the bus every day.
 The bus stop was only a minute away.
 The problem was, going to Catholic High was going to be a huge change.
 I had been going to St. Stephen’s in Walden.
 163 students went to St. Stephen’s.
 2000 students went to Catholic High in Leeford.
 It was huge.
 I was completely lost there.
 I had been a total jock at St. Steve’s.
 On every team.
-Excelling at all my subjects.
+Excelling at almost all my subjects.
 Known by all.
 At CH it was a different story.
 I didn’t make the basketball team.
 I just could not believe it.
 I went to the coach and begged my way onto the team.
 She told me I would likely ride the bench all season.
 I said, I don’t care.
 Please let me play.
 I will not survive here without basketball.

 Basketball practice was every morning at 7:30.
 I had to take the city bus for 45 minutes to downtown then run five blocks to CH, then run for an hour of practice.
 Normally that would be no problem, because I had been super fit.
 However, at that time, I had become anorexic.
-I was living on about 800 calories or less per day: a tiny breakfast of half a pita with 1 precise tablespoon of peanut butter and exactly 8 oz of milk; an apple for lunch and the smallest dinner I could get away with.
+I was living on about 800 calories or less per day: a tiny breakfast of half a pita with 1 precise tablespoon of peanut butter and exactly 8 oz of skim milk (blech!!!); an apple for lunch and the smallest dinner I could get away with.
 Eva was watching and I would try not to upset her.
 I didn’t want her to know my secret.
 I was growing and I was expending a lot of calories for basketball.
 I was extremely emaciated and lacked any muscle tone and had very little strength.
 I really don’t know how I physically carried my frame around for the day.
 The human body is an amazing machine.

 I continued this way for the year – holding out even though Eva would scream at me to Morgan please eat!!!!.
 By the end of it, I was about 80 pounds and was getting sick a lot, always freezing cold, no period, short of breath, thinning hair, bad breath, coated tongue and of course, always starving and suppressing it.
 Anorexia is hell.
 It truly is.
 Do not go there.
 Please don’t.
+From my research now, I have learned that Anorexia Nervosa is a mental illness.
+I would have several more battles with mental illness in the future, but not for nearly two decades.

 The Bulimia went on for about another year or so and by then I was living back in Walden and attending grade eleven.
 For years, I would go through times of wanting to lose weight again and so would start to restrict, but, it always led to binging and purging again.